-V.D.2 Justification for Staff Position(s):: There is also a need for a full time Athletics Trainer.
+V.D.2 Justification for Staff Position(s):: There is also a need for a part-time Athletic Trainer.
 There are nineteen teams and about 450 student-athletes.
-National studies show that for number of athletes serviced there should be 5 FT athletic trainers to fully cover the needs of student - athletes in a program our size.
+National studies show that for number of athletes serviced there should be five (5) full-time athletic trainers to fully cover the needs of student-athletes in a program our size.

-The CCCAA is requiring colleges input stats during or after contests.
+The CCCAA requires colleges to input stats during or after contests.
 There are severe consequences for not reporting scores in a timely manner.
-A Sports Information Director (SID) would relieve coaches of this time sensitive task by sending individual scores and statistics to the CCCAA statisticians.
-A SID is also needed to assist with getting information out to the College and public, sending in game scores and statistics, creating feature stories, and helping us to cultivate a relationship with the public.
+A Sports Information Director position would relieve coaches of this time sensitive task by sending individual scores and statistics to the CCCAA statisticians.
+A Sports Information Director is also needed to assist with getting information out to the college and public, sending in-game scores and statistics, creating feature stories, and helping us to cultivate a relationship with the public.

-V.E.1 Equipment Requests: Over \$1,000

-V.E.2 Equipment Title, Description, and Quantity:

-Aquatics- Water Polo MW

-All Sport 5000

-Portable Shot Clocks
+V.E.1 Equipment Requests: Over \$1,000 V.E.2 Equipment Title, Description, and Quantity: Aquatics- Water Polo MW All Sport 5000 Portable Shot Clocks

-Team Benches

-Water Polo Caps
+Team Benches Water Polo Caps Warm ups

-Warm ups

 Water Polo Balls - men

-Water Polo balls -Women
+Water Polo balls - women

 Large mats

-EZ Ups